President – Julie Reed, APR

 Director – Jaimee L. Fox, MA, APR

 Jaimee L. Fox is the Human Resource Communications Manager for Multnomah County Health Department.
-Mayfield’s professional experience ranges from community service and public speaking to government and the nonprofit sector.
-As a versatile PR professional, Mayfield has progressive experience developing strategies that drive objectives and align with company values.
+Fox’s professional experience ranges from community service and public speaking to government and the nonprofit sector.
+As a versatile PR professional, Fox has progressive experience developing strategies that drive objectives and align with company values.

 A native Oregonian, Mayfield received her bachelor’s degree in communication with a minor in political science and global studies from Washington State University and a master’s degree in public relations from Michigan State University.

 Director and Assembly Delegate – Colby Reade, APR